climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 ~hint Tell me More!
 - A conditional statement helps us organize and display data in a way that’s easy to understand. hint~

+## Challenge @showdialog
+When we looked at our data logger, the graph was a bit messy!
+It was hard to tell what was our hand and what was our data.
+So let’s add another conditional to help clear up the data.
+Plug the micro:bit back into your computer now.